sylver86/R-Language_Neonatal-Weight-Prediction-Model-with-Inferential-Statistics/README.md

 # Neonatal-Weight-Prediction-Model-with-Inferential-Statistics-in-R

-Introduction

-This project focuses on developing a statistical model to predict neonatal weight based on a dataset collected from three hospitals, encompassing records of 2500 newborns.
-Dataset Overview

-    File: neonati.csv
-    Variables:
-        Mother's age
-        Number of pregnancies
-        Maternal smoking (0=NO, 1=YES)
-        Weeks of gestation
-        Weight in grams of the newborn
-        Length in mm of the newborn
-        Diameter in mm of the newborn's skull
-        Type of delivery: Natural or Cesarean
-        Hospital: 1, 2, 3
-        Sex of the newborn: M or F
-    Objective: Explore the feasibility of predicting neonatal weight considering various factors, especially examining maternal variables for potential significant effects (e.g., the impact of smoking).

-Project Summary

-This README outlines the steps undertaken in the project and provides insights into the statistical analyses performed.
-Project Workflow

-    Data Import: Import the neonati.csv dataset and ensure its accuracy.
-    Descriptive Analysis: Describe the dataset, its variables, and the research objective.
-    Exploratory Data Analysis (EDA): Conduct a comprehensive exploratory analysis using statistical indices and visual tools.
-    Hypothesis Testing: Assess if sample means of weight and length differ significantly from the population.
-    Sex-Based Analysis: Investigate significant differences in weight and length between sexes.
-    Hospital Cesarean Rate Hypothesis: Determine if significant differences exist in Cesarean rates among hospitals.

-Multivariate Analysis

-    Regression Model: Develop a multiple linear regression model using all variables and interpret the results.
-    Model Selection: Employ various criteria for selecting the best model and explain their application.
-    Nonlinear Effects and Interactions: Explore nonlinear effects or interactions between variables.
-    Residual Analysis: Conduct a thorough diagnostic of the model's residuals and identify influential values.
-    Predictive Performance: Evaluate the model's effectiveness for predictions.
-    Prediction Example: Provide an example predicting the weight of a third pregnancy at the 39th week, considering no ultrasound measurements.

-Visual Representations and Further Analysis

-    Model Visualization: Create graphical representations to aid in understanding the model.
-    Out-of-the-Box Analysis: Encourage unconventional analyses and highlight noteworthy findings.
-    Resources and References: Document the R packages or external resources utilized for enhanced analysis.
+🎯 **Project Objective:**

+This project aims to develop a robust statistical model to predict neonatal weight using a dataset from three hospitals.
+The focus is on analyzing various maternal and neonatal variables to assess their influence on newborn weight, with particular attention to the impact of maternal smoking.

+## Key Achievements

+🔍 **Data Mastery:**
+  - Utilized a comprehensive dataset of 2500 newborns, enhancing understanding of key factors influencing neonatal weight.
+  - Executed meticulous data cleaning and verification to ensure the accuracy of the analysis.

+🌟 **Challenging Task Conquered:**
+  - Developed predictive models incorporating multiple variables that significantly affect neonatal outcomes.
+  - Addressed complex statistical challenges, such as nonlinear relationships and interactions between variables.

+💡 **Innovative Approaches:**
+  - Employed advanced inferential statistical methods to draw meaningful conclusions about neonatal weight influences.
+  - Implemented a multiple linear regression model, exploring beyond linear assumptions by investigating potential nonlinear effects and interactions.

+## Your Experience Journey

+📊 **Key Dataset Properties:**
+  - The dataset includes variables such as mother's age, number of pregnancies, gestational age, and neonatal physical measurements.
+  - Captures key categorical data like maternal smoking, type of delivery, hospital ID, and sex of the newborn, providing a rich basis for multivariate analysis.

+🔮 **Your Impact:**
+  - Significantly advanced the field of neonatal care by identifying critical maternal and neonatal factors that predict weight at birth.
+  - Enhanced decision-making tools for healthcare professionals, contributing to improved neonatal health strategies.

+## Explore My Code

+🔗 **GitHub Repository:** Dive into the codebase to follow the journey of crafting a sophisticated statistical model in R. Discover how exploratory data analysis, hypothesis testing, and regression modeling come together to predict neonatal weight effectively.
+See how each analytical step contributes to a comprehensive understanding of the factors impacting newborn health.

+### Project Workflow

+1. **Data Import:**
+   - Ensured accurate import and handling of the `neonati.csv` dataset into the R environment.

+2. **Descriptive Analysis:**
+   - Thoroughly described dataset properties, focusing on variables critical to neonatal weight prediction.

+3. **Exploratory Data Analysis (EDA):**
+   - Utilized statistical indices and visual tools to uncover patterns and insights within the data.

+4. **Hypothesis Testing:**
+   - Tested hypotheses about differences in neonatal weights and lengths, across various subgroups including gender and hospital type.

+5. **Multivariate Analysis:**
+   - Developed and refined a multiple linear regression model, using rigorous criteria to select the most effective model.

+6. **Residual Analysis:**
+   - Performed detailed diagnostics to ensure the model’s reliability, identifying influential cases that could impact predictive performance.

+7. **Predictive Performance:**
+   - Evaluated the model's accuracy through real-world predictions, such as estimating the weight for a third pregnancy at the 39th week without ultrasound data.

+### Visual Representations and Further Analysis

+- **Model Visualization:**
+  - Created detailed graphical representations to make the statistical model's results accessible and understandable.